LIUHankai/LIUHankai.github.io/_pages/about.md

 My research interests include **Wireless Sensing** and **RF Security**.
 I have published over 20 papers at the top-tier international conferences and journals, including ACM IMWUT, IEEE TMC, IEEE TWC, IEEE TAP, etc.

-$\color{red}{I am seeking research assistants to work on multiple research projects related to mmWave Sensing and Side-channel Attack.
+<span style="color:red;">I am seeking research assistants to work on multiple research projects related to mmWave Sensing and Side-channel Attack.
 Drop me an email if you are interested.
-Candidates with a background in AI, Communications, or Electronics are preferred.}$
+Candidates with a background in AI, Communications, or Electronics are preferred.</span>

 # 🔥 News
-- *2025.04*: Our paper entitled "MHTrack: mmWave-based Mobile Hand Tracking" was accepted by IEEE TMC
+- *2025.04*: Our paper entitled "MHTrack: mmWave-based Mobile Hand Tracking" was accepted by IEEE TMC.
-- *2025.04*: Our paper entitled "Multi-user Behavioral Privacy Filtering for mmWave Radar Sensing" was accepted by IEEE TMC
+- *2025.04*: Our paper entitled "Multi-user Behavioral Privacy Filtering for mmWave Radar Sensing" was accepted by IEEE TMC.

 # 📝 Selected Publications